Peaks and Pods’ Environmental Policy

 Keeping it Clean

 Our cleaning products are environmentally friendly, wherever possible, and we leave our high quality eco-products for guests to keep their pods clean during their stay.
 We make bulk orders for cleaning products to cut down the number of road miles we travel.
 The washing machine for the Peaks and Pods ‘Little Laundry’ runs on an ‘eco’ setting and we provide eco-friendly laundry detergent and fabric conditioner.

 We provide recycling bins next to The Hub and ask our guests to sort their waste before they leave Peaks and Pods.
 We support Craven District Council’s ‘Cleaner Craven’ initiative, which encourages residents to recycle plastic, tins and cans, paper and cardboard, glass, aerosols and cartons.

 Peaks and Pods has a detailed and concise website, which provides guests with up-to-date information about our services and facilities.
 We decided to print only a limited number leaflets (to reach the people who might not find us online) on 100% recycled card.
 All our office paper is recycled.

 We encourage the use of bikes by providing secure cycle storage, bike wash and maintenance area.
 We have plotted a selection of cycling routes from Peaks and Pods for all abilities, and welcome touring cyclists with flexible booking options and facilities.
 The cycle routes are available to our guests either as a digital download or as a physical map with markers.
 We also provide a web link to Forestry England’s Gisburn Forest – a fantastic designation for mountain bikers and walker, only five miles from Peaks and Pods.
 We have also planned country walks from the Peaks and Pods site, offering visitors a selection of routes of varying difficulty.
-Gisburn Forest also has designated walks for its visitors.

 We provide information about public transport to the local area.
 The nearest train station is at Giggleswick – five miles away, and the nearest bus stops are at Rathmell and Tosside – both two miles away.